milesberry/milesberry.github.io/about-3.md

 I give keynotes and run workshops at CPD events in England and abroad and am or have been a consultant on a number of international curriculum development projects.
 If you'd like to explore ways in which I could contribute to your work, please do <a href="mailto:m.berry@roehampton.ac.uk">get in touch</a>.

-I&#8217;m a chartered fellow of the [British Computer Society](http://bcs.org.uk), and serve on the community board and innocation panel of [Computing at School](http://computingatschool.org.uk).
+I&#8217;m a chartered fellow of the [British Computer Society](http://bcs.org.uk), chair the England computing education committee and serve on the schools and colleges committee, the community board and innovation panel of [Computing at School](http://computingatschool.org.uk).
 I chair the academic board of England's [National Centre for Computing Education](https://teachcomputing.org).
 I am the HE representative on the [Independent Schools Council Digital Advisory Group](https://www.isc.co.uk/sector-info/isc-digital-advisory-group/).
 I was the international rep on the [CSTA](http://www.csteachers.org/)&#8216;s board of directors, and served on the [BCS Academy of Computing](http://academy.bcs.org/) board.
 I&#8217;m also a fellow of the [Chartered College of Teaching](https://chartered.college/), a senior fellow of the [HEA](http://www.heacademy.ac.uk), and I am accredited as a researcher for the ONS.

 Until 2009, I was head of Alton Convent Prep.
 In my former post as deputy head of St Ives School, Haslemere, I pioneered the use of Moodle and Elgg in primary education.
 My work on implementing Moodle was documented as the [dissertation for Leicester University&#8217;s MBA in Educational Management](docs/MBA.pdf), and won the 2006 Becta ICT in Practice Award for primary teaching.
 I run every day, although neither particularly far or fast; my other interests include classical music, creative cookery and photography.
 My wife, Clare, is a school teacher and we have one daughter, born December 2010.